Data-driven Algorithms for Dimension Reduction in Causal Inference: Discussion

 \section{Discussion}

 In this paper, we present data-driven algorithms for the selection of covariate subsets sufficient for estimating causal effects.
 We implement the algorithms using both MCH testing for continuous covariates and kernel smoothing for discrete and mixed covariate sets.
-The covariate selection procedures are evaluated in a simulation study and the finite sample properties of a machining estimator, utilizing the selected subsets, are investigated.
-The simulation study shows that the algorithms, for both methods of testing conditional independence, are successful in selecting sufficient subsets.
+We consider a binary treatment, although the covariate selection procedure can also be applied to treatments with more than two levels, $t \in \{1, ..., c\}$, if the steps in the algorithm are adjusted accordingly.

+In a simulation study, the proposed covariate selection algorithms are evaluated, and compared with LASSO and AIC selection.
+The finite sample properties of an IPW and two matching estimators are investigated utilizing the selected subsets.
+The results show that the algorithms perform well in selecting sufficient covariate subsets and in improving the resulting mean squared error of the estimators.
+It should be noted here that the underlying conditions for the validity of the MCH testing hold for the data generating mechanisms chosen.

+The dimension of the initial covariate set may have an impact on the performance of the algorithms.
+The kernel smoothing approach is not suitable for a large initial covariate set, where most of the covariates are relevant for the unconfoundedness assumption to hold.
+However, if a large majority of the covariates are in fact irrelevant, \citeN{HLR:04,HLR:07b} show that they will asymptotically be smoothed out.
+In addition, although the latter theoretical results consider uncorrelated covariates, simulations studies have shown that the performance of the kernel smoothing method is not sensitive to correlated covariates \cite{HLR:07b,LOR:09}.
+Note that with many covariates and observed units, the kernel smoothing approach is computationally heavy.
+Finally, situations where the number of covariates is larger than the sample size are not considered in this paper.
+However, there are methods based on sufficient dimension reduction for such settings that can be used for covariate selection \cite{LY:08}.

+For both the matching and IPW estimators we typically see a decrease in MSE when reducing the dimension from the full set, where redundant covariates are included, to one of the selected subsets.
+Exceptions can be found for the propensity score based estimators, where MSE is often largest when using all covariates predicting the treatment ($X_T$).
+Based on previous results \cite{WL:11,H:04,LD:04} and the simulations of this paper, we do not recommend using $X_T$, even though it is commonly the covariate set that would be selected for a propensity score model.